-1 Stanley U Nweke-Eze is a senior associate at Templars.
+1 Stanley U Nweke-Eze is a managing counsel at Templars.

-In relation to disputes brought under the International Centre for the Settlement of Investment Disputes (ICSID), the parties would, in addition, also need to comply with the principles governing jurisdiction under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention).
-See Articles 25 to 27 of the ICSID Convention.
-It has been argued that a similar standard applies to claims under Article 4(2) of the ICSID Additional Facilities given its reference to Article 25 of the ICSID Convention.
+2 In relation to disputes brought under the International Centre for Settlement of Investment Disputes (ICSID), the parties would, in addition, also need to comply with the principles governing jurisdiction under the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention).
+See Articles 25-27 of the ICSID Convention.
 See also MNSS B.V. and Recupero Credito Acciaio N.V. v.
-Montenegro, ICSID, Award, 4 May 2016, Paragraph 186.
+Montenegro, ICSID, Award, 4 May 2016, paragraph 186.